CZ-NIC/fred-docs/EPPReference/CommandStructure/TestNsset.rst

 -------------------------

-The ``<nsset:test>`` element must declare the ``nsset`` namespace and schema and it must contain the following child elements:
+The ``<nsset:test>`` element must declare the ``nsset`` namespace and :doc:`schema </EPPReference/SchemasNamespaces/index>` and it must contain the following child elements:

 * ``<nsset:id>`` **(1)** – the nsset handle as :term:`fredcom:objIDType`,
 * ``<nsset:level>`` **(0..1)** – the highest level of tests to be performed